-Jeremy Quin was elected as the Member of Parliament for the Horsham constituency in May 2015.
-He ceased to serve in this capacity with the dissolution of Parliament on 2nd May, 2017.
+Jeremy Quin was first elected as the Member of Parliament for the Horsham constituency in May 2015 and re-elected in June 2017 with an increased share of the vote.

-Whilst serving in Parliament he was very actively engaged in the constituency at every level.
-In Westminster he was particularly focused on issues impacting the constituency.
-He has helped convene debates on Southern Rail and on “Fair Funding” in education: drawing on his extensive contact with local schools and personal experience prior to his election as a school governor.
-Prior to 2015 Jeremy was previously involved in the establishment of a Free School for autistic students, was chairman of a countryside educational charity and served as an ambassador for the charity “Debate Mate” which encourages competitive debating, especially focusing on improving skills and confidence is less privileged schools.
+He is very actively engaged in the constituency at every level.
+In Westminster he is particularly focused on issues impacting the constituency.
+He has helped convene debates on Southern Rail and on “Fair Funding” in education: drawing on close contact with local schools and personal experience prior to his election as a school governor.
+Prior to 2015 Jeremy was previously involved in the establishment of a School for autistic students, was chairman of a countryside educational charity and served as an ambassador for the charity “Debate Mate” which encourages competitive debating, especially focusing on improving skills and confidence is less privileged schools.

 Jeremy was selected by the Parliamentary Conservative Party to serve in his first term on the Work and Pensions Select Committee.
 Financial Inclusion is an issue close to his heart; he is a former director of a credit union – providing alternative means of accessing banking services and an ethical alternative to “doorstep lending”.
 Prior to his election in 2015, he served as a regular overnight volunteer in a homeless shelter.
 In January 2016 he was appointed as a Member of the Financial Inclusion Commission a cross-party body which works to improve financial inclusion.

-Jeremy was appointed by the DWP Select Committee to help investigate the events surrounding the collapse of BHS; he played a significant role in questioning witnesses and producing the Committee’s report.
-This has helped prompt the demands for changes to private company governance to protect employees and pensioners.
+Jeremy was appointed by the DWP Select Committee to help investigate the events surrounding the collapse of BHS.
+The subsequent report has helped prompt the demands for changes to private company governance to protect employees and pensioners.

 Jeremy campaigned to “Remain” in the EU Referendum but pledged to honour and implement in the best way possible the decision made by the British people.
-He was appointed subsequently by the Prime Minister to serve as the Parliamentary Private Secretary to Rt Hon David Jones MP, the Minister of State in the Department for Exiting the EU and on his appointment relinquished his position on the DWP Select Committee.
+He was appointed subsequently by the Prime Minister to serve as the Parliamentary Private Secretary to the Ministerial team in the Department for Exiting the EU and on his appointment relinquished his position on the DWP Select Committee.

 He also takes a close interest in Economic and Treasury issues.
 This follows a professional career as a Company Adviser: on leaving University he joined NatWest Securities (which later became part of Deutsche Bank) becoming a Managing Director of his firm in 2001.
 In 2008-2009 at the request of HM Treasury he joined them on secondment serving as Senior Corporate Finance Adviser.

 He was born in Aylesbury and is married to Joanna, who is a solicitor.
-They both knew Horsham and its surrounding villages well before Jeremy was first selected and have enjoyed making their home in the constituency.
+They both knew the constituency well before Jeremy was first selected and have enjoyed making their home in Horsham.

 The son of a primary school teacher and agricultural merchant (later ordained as a Church of England Vicar) Jeremy attended St Albans School before reading History at Oxford where he was also President of the Oxford Union.

-He has always taken a close interest in politics and has been actively involved in the Conservative Party since school.
+He has always taken a close interest in politics.
 He first fought a parliamentary constituency, Meirionnydd Nant Conwy, in 1997.
-He then took a conscious decision to progress his career and voluntary interests before standing for parliament again at a later date with more experience to contribute.
+He then took a conscious decision to progress his career and voluntary interests before standing for Parliament at a later date.
 However he continued to take an active role in politics as a volunteer – including serving 2010-2013 as Chairman of the Buckingham Constituency Conservative Association: a unique role given that the MP for Buckingham is Speaker of the House of Commons and is not aligned to any political party.
-He was selected by the Horsham Conservative Association to stand as their Parliamentary Candidate in the 2015 General Election after Francis Maude announced his decision to stand down and has been re-adopted by local Conservatives as the Party’s candidate for the Horsham Constituency in the 2017 General Election.
+He was selected by the Horsham Conservative Association to stand as their Parliamentary Candidate in the 2015 General Election after Francis Maude announced his decision to stand down